managedcoder/BotFrameworkAccelerators/Workshop/README.md

 - Virtual Assistant Template and its prerequisites which can be found [here](https://microsoft.github.io/botframework-solutions/tutorials/csharp/create-assistant/2_download_and_install/)
 - Skills Template and its prerequisites which can be found [here](https://microsoft.github.io/botframework-solutions/tutorials/csharp/create-skill/2_download_and_install/)

 The installation instructions for both must be followed **exactly** or you will experience strange errors later when you try to build your bot and it won't be obvious that the errors you are seeing are a result of improper installation.
-If you are unsure about any of the installation instructions you can take a look at this [step-by-step video of the full installation processs](http://a.com).
+To help you follow the installation instructructions you can take a look at this Planning phase video that includes screen-by-screen instructions for installing the Virtual Assistant [here](https://youtu.be/GJEld4RgfNs).

 **Note:** For Skills, you only need to do step 1 where you install the Skills template since the rest of those installation steps are redundant.